SophistSolutions/Stroika/Documentation/Regression-Tests.md

         MACHINE=Hercules \
         ./ScriptsLib/RunRemoteRegressionTests.sh
     ~~~
-    (takes about 10 HRs)

 * $TEST_TARGET=Ubuntu1804-Cross-Compile2RaspberryPi

-    (remote execute on machine hercules (and then that will test on raspberrypi) - using docker and copy back results)
+    (remote execute on machine hercules (and then that will test on raspberrypi) - using docker and copy back results; takes about 3 HRs)
     ~~~bash
     RUN_IN_DOCKER=1 \
         USE_TEST_BASENAME=Ubuntu1804-Cross-Compile2RaspberryPi \